 As the COVID-19 situation continually evolves, we will be responsive and flexible as the year progresses.
 That means that our plan, and related practices in our schools, may also evolve.

 We will continue to keep you informed about new developments as they happen.
-Our websites will be updated regularly, as will our social media platforms.
-Additionally, relevant information will be shared with students, parents/legal guardians, and staff through our Superintendent's weekly communication.
+You can so stay informed by visiting our website and following us on Facebook, Twitter, and Instagram.
+Additionally, relevant information will be shared with students, parents/legal guardians, and staff through the Parent Guidebook for School Re-Entry: 2020-2021, which is updated regularly, and our weekly Superintendent's updates (sent to staff and families every Friday).